Up to 50% off sofas & mattresses — limited‑time deals.

 How did we test these sofas?

-We assembled each sofa as part of our sofa testing process, tracked setup time, and noted how much effort it took to rearrange the modules.
-During long sits, we logged heat build-up and airflow to judge cooling.
-Comfort scores came from seat feel, back support, seat-depth fit, and how easily we could change positions without “fighting” the cushions.
+We assembled each sofa as part of our sofa testing process, logged setup time, and noted how much effort each layout took to rearrange.
+During long sitting sessions, we tracked heat buildup and airflow to judge cooling.
+Comfort scores came from seat feel, back support, seat-depth fit, and how easily we could change positions without fighting the cushions.

-Over weeks of normal use, we watched cushion recovery and frame stability for durability, checked real-room layouts for practicality, did spot-cleaning trials, and weighed the overall experience against the price to judge value.
+Over weeks of regular use, we watched cushion recovery and frame stability for durability, checked real-room layouts for practicality, ran spot-cleaning trials, and weighed the full experience against the price to judge value.

 Burrow Sofa: Our Testing Experience